zsteinkamp/zsteinkamp.github.io/_posts/2023-01-21-nice-backup-solution-for-pfsense-truenas.markdown

 The TrueNAS box here felt like a perfect place to start, since it's got triple redundant hard drives and I use it to back up other computers.
 I started down the path of using a cron job in pfSense to push a timestamped copy of the configuration file (`/cf/conf/config.xml`) to TrueNAS.
 I felt like doing this hourly was the right cadence, especially if I needed to revert a bad change.

 The XML file containing my current configuration is 50KB, so hourly backups for a year would consume over 400MB, so I felt I'd need a companion job to delete old backups.
-That's kind of a no-brainer one-liner (`find backups/ -ctime 30 -delete` on the TrueNAS box), but I realized I could use the power of the ZFS filesystem in TrueNAS to do something more elegant.
+That's kind of a no-brainer one-liner (`find backups/ -ctime 30 -delete` on the TrueNAS box), but I would have to set it up on the TrueNAS side, which felt messy to me.
+I realized I could use the power of the [ZFS filesystem](https://en.wikipedia.org/wiki/ZFS) in TrueNAS to do something more elegant.

 ## The Trick

 ZFS has a wonderful feature called Snapshots.
-This is a lot like the local Time Machine on a Mac, where you can view your files at different points in time.
+This is a lot like the local Time Machine on a Mac, where you can view your files at different points in time and only files whose contents change consume additional disk space.
 I have hourly Snapshots enabled for my main TrueNAS pool, so for example if I accidentally delete or overwrite an important document on the shared drive, I can recover it from the prior hour's snapshot.
 You can also configure a snapshot retention period, which I have set to 2 weeks.

 [![Snapshot Configuration](/images/pfsense_bk/snapshot_config.png)](/images/pfsense_bk/snapshot_config.png)

-Snapshots only consume space if the contents of a file change ("copy on write), so there is no significant additional space required if the file doesn't change.
+Snapshots only consume space if the contents of a file change ("copy on write"), so there is no significant additional space required if the file doesn't change.
 Even cooler!

 Putting this concept together with the pfSense backup means that I don't need to keep timestamped backup files from pfSense.
 I can just push the configuration file from pfSense to TrueNAS using the same filename over and over.